santana/puppet-cleaner/README.md

 Help & Feedback
 ---------------

-Mail me directly if you need help or have any feedback about it.
+You can mail me directly if you need help or have any feedback to share.